andrew-schultz/video_synth_js/readme.md

 - video source can be any valid camera detected by js (gotta give permissions if it complains)
 - audio source should be `aggregate device`

+NOTE: you may need to click within the canvas before beat detect works
+    - something about needing permission to play audio via user input

 Audio MiDi Setup:
 -----------------
 - Audio Input